PHOTOGRAPHY TUTORIALS & TIPS

 Err . . . take pictures.
 Yes but what kind of pictures and what are you going to do with them?
 The other burning question is how much are you prepared to learn?
 And, of course, how much are you prepared to pay?

-Do you want a camera that will allow you to take pictures in any lighting conditions from any distance (with the right gadget screwed on the front of course)?
+Do you need a camera that will allow you to take pictures in any lighting conditions from any distance (with the right gadget screwed on the front of course)?
 Is this going to be a hobby or just some quick snaps?

 I haven't seen any cameras on sale in recent years that do not have a fully automatic 'point and shoot' mode, most will automatically switch on the flash for you when it is needed so you may wonder why we need all the other manual and semi automatic modes and an instruction book to make your head spin.

-The answer is that, although the camera can produce good exposures most of the time, there are times when, to get the results we want, we have to apply a little know-how and select more appropriate settings than the camera would automatically choose.
+The answer is that, although the camera can produce good exposures most of the time, there are times when, to get the results we want, we have to apply a little know-how and select more appropriate settings than the camera would automatically choose. (see Shutter Speeds & Apertures)

 Other tutorials in this section